Accumulation and Use of Vacation Sample Clauses

 Accumulation and Use of Vacation.
 Eligible employees shall accumulate 3 vacation from the date of entering Department service and may use accumulated vacation with pay 4 after six (6) months on regular pay status with Department approval.

 Accumulation and Use of Vacation.
 Except as herein otherwise provided vacation must be taken during the twelve (12) month period following the date of accrual.
 An employee may accumulate and carry over an aggregate maximum of ten (10) days of unused vacation from one anniversary year to the next.
 If an employee has excessive unused accrued vacation remaining in the thirty (30) days preceding the employee's next date of accrual the Employer, in its discretion, may require the employee to take the vacation during that thirty (30) day period or require the employee to forfeit the vacation and to then receive vacation pay.
 An employee will not accumulate vacation during any leave of absence exceeding fifteen (15) days duration.
-Notwithstanding the above, a regular full time employee shall be entitled to take up to 40 hours of said employee’s first year’s vacation allotment and shall be entitled to additional vacation time in accordance with Section 19.3 on said employee’s anniversary date.
+Not withstanding the above, upon completion of the probationary period in Section 1.5, a regular full time employee shall be entitled to take one (1) day up to 40 hours of said employee’s first year’s scheduled vacation allotment and shall be entitled to the balance additional vacation time in accordance with Section 19.3 of that first year’s vacation on said employee’s anniversary date.

 Accumulation and Use of Vacation.
 Except as herein otherwise provided vacation must be taken during the twelve (12) month period following the date of accrual.
 An employee may accumulate and carry over an aggregate maximum often (10) days of unused vacation from one anniversary year to the next.
 If an employee bas excessive unused accrued vacation remaining in the thirty (30) days preceding the employee's next date of accrual the Employer, in its discretion, may require the employee to take the vacation during that thirty (30) day period or require the employee to forfeit the vacation and to then receive vacation pay.
 An employee will not accumulate vacation during any leave of absence exceeding fifteen (15) days duration.